 While not immediately dangerous if mild, pulling causes rapid tire wear, poor fuel economy, and driver fatigue.
 Severe pulling or pull during braking is dangerous and requires immediate attention.

-We recommend annual alignment checks or every 12,000 miles.
-Get aligned immediately after hitting potholes, curbs, or if you notice pulling, uneven tire wear, or off-center steering wheel.
+We recommend annual suspension inspections or every 12,000 miles.
+Have your vehicle checked immediately after hitting potholes, curbs, or if you notice pulling, uneven tire wear, or off-center steering wheel.
+We can diagnose the issue and refer you to a trusted alignment specialist if needed.

-Will alignment fix my steering wheel being off-center?
+Will my steering wheel being off-center require alignment?

 Why does my car pull after new tires?

-New tires can reveal existing alignment issues masked by worn tires.
+New tires can reveal existing steering geometry issues masked by worn tires.
 Different tire construction can also cause pull.
-We recommend alignment with new tires to ensure proper wear and handling.
+We recommend having alignment checked with new tires to ensure proper wear and handling.

 Can bad shocks cause pulling?